oroinc/documentation/community/contribute/code-style.rst

        :linenos:

         /**
-        * The method returns status of product inventory.
+         * Returns the products associated with the provided line item.
          *
-        * Supported values are In Stock, Out of Stock, and Discontinued.
-        *
-        * @param string $SKU The product SKU (unique product id).
-        *
+         * @param int|LineItemInterface Integer ID of the line item or a line item object.
-        * @return string The inventory status of the product found by SKU.
+         * @return null|Product[] The array of associated products or null.
-        *
          */
+        public function getProductsForLineItem($lineItem): ?array;

 **Property DocBlock**

-It is **required** to add or update a DocBlock for every property you produce or use in a new way.
-Include any information that helps clarify non-obvious behavior, conditions, or possible values.

-.. note:: Description should briefly reflect the property purpose and data type.
-Avoid description that duplicates the property name.
+It is **required** to add or update a DocBlock for every property where the data type cannot be specified in the PHP code, or if the purpose, conditions of use or possible values are not clear.
+Description should briefly reflect the property purpose and data type.
+Avoid description that just duplicates the property name.

 **DocBlock Sample**